thegrandstaff/COMP231/README.md

 Password needs to be at least 10 characters.
 A prompt to change it will appear when the password does not meet the condition.
 Confirm password input needs to match the password entered.

 When all fields are correctly entered, a Patient object should be created with all the above information as properties.

+## PatientList
+This is the patient list window.
+It uses a datagrid to dynamically display all the patients when the repository gets updated.

+While each Patient object has a first name, last name, etc..., only the first name, last name, phone number and address will be displayed for each patient on the datagrid.

+Seed data is created for testing purposes to show that new Patient objects are being created and are then added to the ListOfPatients list.
+This new list will be used as the ItemSource for the datagrid.

+Since it is a datagrid, patients can be organized on the datagrid by their property (e.g. first name or last name).

+## PrescriptionMaker
+This is the window where prescriptions can be added to patients.
+An ObservableCollection (for patients) is used to allow different data types to be used for each object (e.g. int for dosage amounts, Date for expiration dates, etc...).

+## MedicationList
+This is a window to display medication for a specific patient.
+Clicking patients on the datagrid can be used to open a new window.
+A unique ID for each patient can be used as a primary key to relate the data on the ListOfPatients with the information on the MedicationList or, for now, their phone numbers or email address.

+## BookAppointment
+This is the window where a patient can book an appointment for a specific time slot that is available for the day.